 Many Magnet Hospitals Seek Nurses With Advanced Credentials

 Many health care facilities across the nation are taking this call for a more educated nursing workforce very seriously.
 For example, many Magnet hospitals now require a certain percentage of nurses on staff to have earned master’s degrees.
 Many non-magnet hospitals are following their lead in the hopes of achieving Magnet status and improving patient care.
 Obtaining the Magnet credential indicates that a medical facility provides high quality patient care and excellent nursing.
 Consequently, nurses with an MSN may have an advantage over those without an advanced degree when it comes to applying for a job and positioning themselves for advancement.

 The U.S. Bureau of Labor Statistics also states that the intensity of nursing care is likely to escalate, requiring more nurse leaders and administrators to have the managerial skills necessary to effectively lead nurse teams.
 The Nurse Executive Leader concentration in Benedictine’s Online MSN program is designed to give registered nurses the organizational, business, and soft skills necessary to take charge of a unit, department or facility.

-The nursing profession is expected to add more than a half-million jobs from 2008 to 2018.
+The nursing profession is expected to add nearly a half-million jobs from 2014 to 2024.
 More nurses and an increasingly technical and organizationally complex health care system means that there will be a need for nurse leaders who can prove they have the advanced skills needed for critical leadership positions.